Moshes-Abraham/clasp-wiki/The-Build-Process.md

 iclasp expands macros repeatedly, every time they are reached.
 This makes it rather slow with `loop` and friends.

 ## `aclasp`
-is iclasp after loading a minimal CL system that is capable of `compile-file`-ing a subset of CL.

-`compile-file` happens by calling the LLVM machinery at runtime.
+is iclasp after loading a minimal CL system that is capable of `compile-file`-ing a subset of CL. aclasp is written in  this subset of CL, i.e. aclasp is just smart enough to self-compile. `compile-file` happens by calling the LLVM machinery at runtime.

 `./waf build_rboehm` starts iclasp and has it load the aclasp Common Lisp source code as interpreted code; i.e. absolutely no Common Lisp compilation happens up to this point.